-As Associate Executive Secretary for Communications, Adlai Amor leads FCNL’s communications team to build its presence in all media platforms, oversee the organization’s marketing, and provide a strategic direction for all communications.
+As Associate General Secretary for Communications, Adlai Amor leads FCNL’s communications team to build its presence in all media platforms, oversee the organization’s marketing, and provide a strategic direction for all communications.

 Adlai earned an M.S. from the Graduate School of Journalism at Columbia University, New York City and a Bachelor of Journalism from Silliman University, Philippines (magna cum laude).